J-DubApps/Blog/content/posts/2024/Working-With-or-For/Working-For-Julian.md

 +++
 date = '2024-07-19T23:17:51-06:00'
 draft = false
-title = 'Working for Julian: Another (optional) Guide to how I think and Manage Teams' type = 'post' tags = ["career", "project-mgmt"]
+title = 'Working for Me: Guide to how I think & Manage Teams' type = 'post' tags = ["career", "project-mgmt", "opinion", "best-practice"]
 +++

 This contents in this post, below, is <a href="https://julianwest.me/Resume/Working%20for%20Julian.pdf">sourced from a pdf doc</a> I have always kept linked within my online [CV-Resume](https://julianwest.me/Resume/).
 It exists as a guide to understand how I think and manage teams in PM or Manager roles. 🤓 <br />